 Contact Anna at firstname.lastname@example.org

-Christopher T. Sukhaphadhana is senior intellectual property counsel for Becton, Dickinson and Company.
-His practice includes client counseling, overseeing freedom-to-operate analyses, and domestic and foreign patent preparation and prosecution.
-Chris has experience working for a major consumer products company, a large IP boutique law firm, and examining patent applications for the federal government.
+Christopher T. Sukhaphadhana is a senior intellectual property attorney for Siemens Healthineers.
+Chris has experience working for Fortune 500 companies, a large IP boutique law firm, and examining patent applications for the federal government.
 He earned his J.D. from the University of Virginia School of Law, and his B.S. in Electrical Engineering from the University of Illinois at Champaign-Urbana.
-Chris served as the treasurer for the Asian and Pacific American Law Student Association while at the University of Virginia, and as an advisor to the University of Illinois’ Thai American Insight undergraduate student organization while at UIUC.
+He served as the treasurer for the Asian Pacific American Law Student Association while at the University of Virginia, and as an advisor to the University of Illinois’ Thai American Insight undergraduate student organization while at UIUC.
+Chris served on the governing board for the National Asian Pacific American Bar Association and is currently serving as President of the Thai American Samakkee Coalition.
 He is a founding board member of the Thai American Bar Association and served as its president from 2014-2015.
-Chris currently serves on the governing boards for the National Asian Pacific American Bar Association and the Thai American Samakkee Coalition.

 Phatchara Udomsin was born and raised in Thailand.
 He graduated from the University of Hawaii School of Law and currently works as a staff attorney at the Thai Community Development Center, a non-profit organization in Los Angeles, CA. Phatchara has assisted victims of human trafficking as well as worked to assist and advocate for underprivileged members of the Thai community in the U.S. He hopes to bring a public interest perspective to TABA and to assist TABA in serving the Thai community.

 Justin Ruaysamran is Vice President, Corporate Counsel at Jennison Associates LLC, a registered investment adviser offering active investment management services to institutional investors and registered and unregistered collective investment vehicles.
-Justin is the current President of TABA and is active in the National Asian Pacific American Bar Association, where he co-founded the Financial Services Network.
+Justin is active in the National Asian Pacific American Bar Association, where he co-founded the Financial Services Network.
 Justin earned his law degree from Northwestern University School of Law (Pritzker) and his undergraduate degree from the University of Chicago.

 Juthamas Judy Suwatanapongched is an associate in the business litigation group at the downtown Los Angeles office of Sheppard, Mullin, Richter & Hampton LLP.
 She received her J.D. from the University of Southern California Law School in 2009 and her B.A. in Political Science and Sociology from Northwestern University in 2005.
 As an undergraduate, Judy was actively involved in the Asian Pacific American community and served as president of Northwestern’s Thai Club.
 Before law school, Judy taught Thai Classical Dance at the Thai Cultural and Fine Arts Institute in Chicago and various universities.
 At USC, she was Internal Vice-President of the Asian Pacific American Law Student Association.
 Judy served as the Asian Pacific American Bar Association of Los Angeles County’s President in 2015 and now sits on its Advisory Board.
 Judy is one of the Founding Members of the Thai American Bar Association, was the founding President, and has served on TABA’s Advisory Board and Board.